sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 3. Name the Automation by clicking on the 'Untitled Automation' field in the top left corner, enter a name and click **Done**.

-4. Drag a **Fire Event** Activity from the Activities panel the the Automation Canvas.
+4. Drag a **Fire Event** Activity from the Activities panel onto the Automation Canvas.

   ![Fire Event in Automation Canvas](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/automation-studio-fire-event.png "Adding a Fire Event to the Automation Canvas") *Adding a Fire Event to the Automation Canvas*